metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 ## Making new scripts or modules

-Inside "Templates" folder there are few template scripts as a starting point.\
+Inside `Templates` folder there are few template scripts as a starting point.\
-Copy them to target location, update code and start writing.
+Copy them to target location, update starting code and you're ready to start writing.

 These templates are fully aligned to rule design, code and formatting style of this project.